 You Invest offers commission-free trades in thousands of securities.
 You can manage your portfolio online or on the go from your mobile device.

 The platform also has resource pages that can help with basic investing, investing strategies, planning, and market insights.

 This tool helps create an asset allocation based on your investment goals, time horizon, and risk tolerance.
 This tool requires a minimum account balance of $500.
 It can be used to select securities within the designated portfolio allocations, and even places trades for you.

 If you prefer to have your investment portfolio professionally managed–or if you want to add managed portfolios to your self-directed investing–you can take advantage of You Invest Portfolios.

-You’ll need a minimum of $500 to open an account, and the account will be managed for a single annual percentage fee, regardless of account size (see You Invest by J.P.
-Morgan Pricing & Fees below).
+You’ll need a minimum of $500 to open an account, and the account will be managed for a single annual percentage fee, regardless of account size (see J.P.
+Morgan Self-Directed Investing Pricing & Fees below).

 The specific mix in your portfolio will depend on your investor profile, which may be Conservative, Moderate, Growth, or Aggressive.
 A Conservative portfolio will be more heavily invested in fixed income and cash investments, while Growth and Aggressive will be slanted towards stocks.
 The Moderate portfolio will use an equal mix of both.

 After you open an account, you’ll determine your asset allocation and your portfolio is put in place--it will be rebalanced as necessary.
 At that point, all you’ll need to do is fund your account, and all aspects of your portfolio will be fully managed for you.

 If self-directed investing isn’t for you, you can work with a J.P.
 Morgan advisor, or schedule a check-up to see if you’re on track to meeting your investment goals.